-- enable more children to walk and cycle to school through improving the routes to schools and the area outside the school gates, cycle and road safety training, and behaviour change campaigns - so walking and cycling to school becomes the 'norm'; - b) offer training and support to enable more people to engage in walking and cycling for all purposes; - c) work in partnership with public transport operators to improve access to buses, trains and ferries, for people walking and cycling (e.g. improvements to walking and cycling routes, better information, lifts to platforms, secure storage facilities) (see also Section 7.2, Public Transport, Policy RT3); - d) support cycle hire / loan / try-a-bike schemes which are affordable and financially sustainable; - e) work with others to ensure that residents and visitors can access and enjoy green space, the wider countryside and nature close to where they live, where suitable funding can be identified and where schemes do not adversely impact sensitive environments (see also Section 7.5, Rural Transport, Policy RT2).
+- a) enable more children to walk and cycle to school through improving the routes to schools and the area outside the school gates, cycle and road safety training, and behaviour change campaigns - so walking and cycling to school becomes the 'norm'; - b) offer training and support to enable more people to engage in walking and cycling for all purposes; - c) work in partnership with public transport operators to improve access to buses, trains and ferries, for people walking and cycling (e.g. improvements to walking and cycling routes, better information, lifts to platforms, secure storage facilities) (see also Section 7.2, Public Transport, Policy RT3); - d) support cycle hire / loan / try-a-bike schemes which are affordable and financially sustainable; - e) ensure appropriate cycle parking is provided at key origins and destinations (e.g. high streets, education establishments, and new developments); - f) work with others to ensure that residents and visitors can access and enjoy green space, the wider countryside and nature close to where they live, where suitable funding can be identified and where schemes do not adversely impact sensitive environments (see also Section 7.5, Rural Transport, Policy RT2).